Keybindings / command reference

 - Hold for move: When held,

-- Subgrid nudge up/down/left/right (in preview): These commands move the cursor when
+- Subgrid nudge up/down/left/right: These commands move the cursor when

 Dialog / menu